Digital-Sin/BitmapTextureFont/README.md

 # BitmapTextureFont
 A simple Godot plugin to create Bitmap Fonts from sprite sheets! ( Tested with Godot 3.4.2 )

+**Feel free to use in any projects either personal or commercial, but please keep the License and credit wherever possible!
+Thanks!**

 ![](/images/screenshot_1.png)

 ## Usage: